mariannazhang/mariannazhang.github.io/_pages/about.md

 ======

 **In the academic world**
 Currently, I work with [Ellen Markman](http://markmanlab.stanford.edu) at Stanford University.
 I graduated from the University of Chicago in 2018, where I studied psychology and philosophy.
 As an undergraduate, I explored the role of bodily experience in understanding language in [Daniel Casasanto](http://casasanto.com)'s lab at UChicago.
 As an undergraduate summer intern, I studied the development of kind representations in [Susan Carey](https://psychology.fas.harvard.edu/people/susan-e-carey)'s lab at Harvard University, and biases in causal reasoning in [Frank Keil](https://cogdevlab.yale.edu/)'s lab at Yale University.

 **In the non-academic world**

-I have spent most of my life in big cities - New York, Chicago, Beijing, Hong Kong - so the Bay Area has been a change.
-You can find me climbing things and exploring caves, or driving anxiously and slowly on the highway (sorry!).
-As part of my continual struggle to keep in touch with my Chinese heritage, I've been learning to cook Chinese food.
-I've been involved for a long time in the [quizbowl community](http://www.pace-nsc.org/what-is-quizbowl-a-primer-and-faq-for-newcomers/), where I have been particularly active on issues and projects relating to representation, diversity, and inclusivity.
+I'm a second-generation Asian American woman from New York.
+I'm an East Coast person at heart, and I've spent most of my life in big cities - New York, Chicago, Beijing, Hong Kong - so the Bay Area has been a change.
+You can find me climbing things and [exploring caves](https://www.sfbaycaving.org/), or driving anxiously and slowly on the highway (sorry!).
+I speak English (my native language) and Mandarin (my heritage language).
+I'm always excited to learn more about Chinese cooking.
+I've been involved in the [quizbowl community](http://www.pace-nsc.org/what-is-quizbowl-a-primer-and-faq-for-newcomers/) for more than a decade, where I have been particularly active on issues relating to diversity and inclusivity.